 Zambia has a diverse birdlife culture, boasting over 740 recorded species.
 Many rare birds call Zambia home.
-The Shoebill stork is one of Africa’s rarest birds, found in very few places on the continent, Zambia being one of them.
+The Shoebill stork is one of Africa’s rarest birds, found in very few places on the continent, Zambia is one of them.
 More than half of the world’s Wattled Crane population (the largest crane in Africa and the second largest crane in the world) inhabit the wetlands of Zambia.

 Many lizards exist throughout the country with geckos and chameleons being the most common.
 The water monitor is often spotted lying around waterholes.
 Zambia’s most notable reptile is the Nile crocodile.
-Despite decreasing numbers due to habitat destruction and by hunting, crocodiles are still widespread in Zambia and are often spotted in national parks like South Luangwa, Kafue and Lower Zambezi.
+Despite decreasing numbers due to habitat destruction and hunting, crocodiles are still widespread in Zambia and are often spotted in national parks like South Luangwa, Kafue and Lower Zambezi.
 Zambia also hosts a mixture of harmless and venomous snakes, the largest being the Python which grows over 5 m in length.

 Zambia Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Zambia.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Zambia.

 Learn about the history and culture of Zambia, the must-try food and drink, and what to pack in your suitcase.
 Read about Zambia's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Zambia for yourself.
 Start exploring… book one of our Zambia tours & safaris today!